7pranayama

 11 Health Benefits of Ujjayi Pranayama

 2. Cleanses and refreshes the nadis, the body’s subtle energy channels.
+By directing prana through the body’s energetic pathways, Ujjayi supports the removal of blockages and promotes the free flow of vital energy.

 9. Infuses fresh prana (vital energy) into the mind and body.
+Each slow, conscious breath draws renewed life force into the system, clearing stagnation and revitalizing both mental and physical energy.

 10. Relieves sinus pressure, reduces headache pain, and strengthens digestive and nervous systems.
+The rhythmic internal pressure created by the glottic constriction gently massages the internal organs and clears congestion in the head and sinuses.

-“Practice Ujjayi: Download today app 7pranayama from App store or Play store”
+“Practice Ujjayi: Download today app 7pranayama from App Store or Play Store”

 Precautions for Ujjayi Pranayama